danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 #### `intraRead(loader, path, format) <> string`

-This reads an intra-module file, interpreting it as the given `format` (a string name). `path` is expected to be a string identifying a relative file path within the module's file hierarchy.
+This reads an intra-module resource file, interpreting it as the given `format` (a string name). `path` is expected to be a string identifying a relative file path within the module's file hierarchy.

 It is an error (terminating the runtime) if the indicated `path` does not exist as a file, or if the given `format` is not recognized.